seed-labs/seed-emulator/examples/DDD-Blockchain-Examples/D01-blockchain-chainlink/README.md

     emu.getVirtualNode(cnode).setDisplayName('Chainlink-User')
     emu.addBinding(Binding(cnode, filter = Filter(asn=153, nodeName='host_2')))
     ```
     In the above code, we are assigning the server instance chainlink_user.install(cnode) to c_user, specifying the virtual node cnode named 'chainlink_user'.

-The script then sets up the faucet server information for the Chainlink user by assigning the virtual node 'faucet' and the port '80' through c_user.setFaucetServerInfo().
-It configures the Ethereum RPC address using the node name 'eth2' with c_user.setRPCbyEthNodeName().
-Additionally, the script establishes the Chainlink service information using c_user.setChainlinkServiceInfo().
-This function requires the Chainlink initializer node name and the number of normal servers.
-The display name of the virtual node is set to 'Chainlink-User', which helps in identifying the node within the emulated network.
-Finally, the script establishes a network binding for this user server to a host node identified by ASN 153 and the node name 'host_2', ensuring that the Chainlink server is correctly linked within the specified autonomous system.
+    The following essential functions are used to set up the Chainlink user server:
+    - `setRPCbyEthNodeName('eth2')`: This function configures the Ethereum RPC address for the Chainlink user server.
+The function requires the node name of the Ethereum node to which the Chainlink user server will use to interact with the blockchain.
+    - `setFaucetServerInfo(vnode = 'faucet', port = 80)`: This function sets up the faucet server information for the Chainlink user server.
+The faucet server is used to fund the Chainlink user server with ETH tokens.
+The function requires the virtual node name of the faucet server and the port number.
+    - `setChainlinkServiceInfo(init_node_name='chainlink_init_server', number_of_normal_servers=2)`: This function sets the Chainlink service information for the Chainlink user server.
+The function requires the node name of the Chainlink initializer server and the number of Chainlink normal servers.
+This information is necessary for the Chainlink user server to get the LINK token contract address and the oracle contract addresses.

+    Finally, a network binding is established for the Chainlink user server to a host node identified by ASN and node name 'host_2'.

 3. Add the Chainlink User Service layer to the emulation:
     ```python
     emu.addLayer(chainlink_user)